yuchen-lei/llm4tg/README.md

   <img src="img/LLM4TG.png" alt="Framework Overview" width="40%">
 </div>

-We analyzed token consumption for various graph representation formats (GEXF, GML, GraphML) using the cl100k_base tokenizer (default for GPT-3.5 and GPT-4).
+We analyzed token consumption for various graph representation formats (*GEXF*, *GML*, *GraphML*) using the cl100k_base tokenizer (default for GPT-3.5 and GPT-4).
 These formats consume a large number of tokens due to their syntactic redundancy, quickly surpassing GPT-4's token limits as the graph size increases.
 In contrast, as shown below, LLM4TG offers a more efficient and compact format, making it better suited for analyzing transaction graphs with LLMs.

 <div align="center">
   <img src="img/tokens-node.png" alt="Framework Overview" width="40%">